Cardiovascular Technology, A.A.S.

 Criminal Background Check and Drug Screening Requirements

-An extensive criminal background check, including, but not limited to, a seven-year county of residence and nationwide criminal history check, national sexual predator screening, Social Security check, and Medicare/Medicaid fraud screening is required by all clinical affiliates.
-All Allied Health Service students participating in clinicals are required to complete these background checks and a drug screening test by the Allied Health Division Office deadline and prior to the first clinical rotation.
+An extensive criminal background check, including, but not limited to, a seven-year county of residence and nationwide criminal history check, national sexual predator screening, Social Security check, and Medicare/Medicaid fraud screenings is required by all clinical affiliates.
+All Health Science Service students participating in clinicals are required to complete these background checks and a drug screening test by the School of Health Sciences office deadline and prior to the first clinical rotation.
 Any positive findings may be subject to review by the clinical affiliates and could prevent the student from completing clinical requirements.